 What is Rainbow Releases?

-Rainbow Releases is a panel by Karleen and Malia held at various anime conventions.
-We aim to bring attention to and recommend anime and manga of interest to LGBTQ people and allies, since they can be difficult to find all in one place.
-We include based on LGBTQ content, which is not the same as cataloging every LGBTQ-related series.
-It would be impossible to be aware of every single series out there.
+Rainbow Releases is a panel held at various anime conventions.
+We aim to bring attention to anime and manga of interest to LGBTQ people and allies, since they can be difficult to find all in one place.
+We include titles based on LGBTQ content, which is not the same as cataloging every LGBTQ-related series.
+It would be impossible to be aware of every single series out there, and this is ultimately a personal project.
 If a title is inaccurate/offensive or simply not to our personal tastes, we are not likely to recommend it, though others are free to check it out on their own.
 Attendees are allowed to leave at any time for whatever reason, no judgement.

 What counts as “LGBTQ” anime and manga?